jasonm/racer-react-chat/README.md

 TODO / Thoughts
 ---------------

-Is it advantageous to rely on the ShareJS document version to inform `shouldComponentUpdate`?
+* Is it advantageous to rely on the ShareJS document version to inform `shouldComponentUpdate`?
 If our state is purely defined in terms of ShareJS documents, then rendering should never get triggered except during state change, so this would not provide an improvement I think.
 Neat idea though, and accessible as `appModel._getOrCreateShareDoc('chats', 'chatsdoc').version`  Maybe this becomes more interesting when both local and shared state change independently and we can short-circuit `shouldComponentUpdate` for some components.
+* Correctly use collections to allow multiple rooms and room listing
+* Add some sort of auth for users
+* Implement global-presence and room-presence